dmwm/CMSKubernetes/docker/pypi/wmagent-mariadb/README.md

 We fetch all the passwords from two secrets files:

-* `/data/admin/wmagent/WMAgent.secrets` - for reading the credentials for the
+* `/data/admin/wmagent/WMAgent.secrets` - for reading the credentials of the
   user to be used by the WMAgent to connect to the datbase
-* `/data/admin/mariadb/MariaDB.secrets` - for reading the the credentials for
+* `/data/admin/mariadb/MariaDB.secrets` - for reading the credentials of the
-    the root user who is about to have full administrative rights on the MariaDB server
+  root user who is about to have full administrative rights on the MariaDB server

-    **NOTE:** The server admin user configured at the `MariaDB.secrets` file, must match the username of the one who is to run the server inside the container.
+  **NOTE:** The server admin user configured at the `MariaDB.secrets` file,
+    must match the username of the one who is to run the server inside the container.
 And the later is resolved at runtime, depending on where we run the container, it could be on of the three:
-   * CERN - production agent
+   * CERN - WM agent
    * CERN - T0 agent
-   * FNAL
+   * FNAL - WM agent

 ## Usage